mqnfred/hips/README.md

 code, which is possible thanks to the small scale.

 By treating secrets as code, we reduce the sources of truth in our distributed systems by one.
-It also contributes to helping us design our infrastructure as code in our repo by making access to secrets easier.
-We'll call it minimalistic devops!
+We also contribute to helping design our infrastructure as code in our repo by making access to secrets easier.

-This might only be possible at a certain scale however, as the master password concept is probably not sustainable past a certain amount of people.
+This will only be possible at a certain scale, as the master password concept is probably not sustainable past a certain amount of people.

 ## Install